mralko99/ASTLI/Technology.md

 ### Smart Semaphore
 It is the main component of our project: its main purpose is to detect the presence of a traffic jam and adjust the traffic lights to reduce it.

-Are used for the detections **a camera with and integrated ESP-32** to capture the images and send them to a **local area station**, **pollution sensor** that detects the current salubrity of the air.
+Are used for the detections **a camera with and integrated ESP-32** to capture the images and send them to a **local area station**, **pollution sensor** that detects the current salubrity of the air, a **microphone** that allows to detect the presence of an emergency vehicle and a **voltage sensor** that allows us to detect the status of the semaphore.
-The data between the camera and the local area station is exchanged via WiFi The sensors are controlled by a ESP-32 board.
+The data between the camera and the local area station is exchanged via WiFi.
+The sensors are controlled by a ESP-32 board.

 ### Local Area Station